Sylvia (given name)

 William Shakespeare imported 'Silvia' to England.
-Silvia is the protagonist in the Shakespearean poem: Who is Silvia? what is she, That all our swains commend her?
+Silvia is the protagonist in the Shakespearean poem: Who is Silvia?
 Today, Silvia is the more modern spelling of the name Sylvia.
 In Roman mythology, Silvia is the goddess of the forest while Rea Silvia was the mother of Romulus and Remus.
 Silvia is also the name of one of the female innamorati of the commedia dell'arte and is a character of the Aminta written by Torquato Tasso.
 Sylvia (that spelling) was the 137th most popular girl's name in Britain in 1900.